latticexyz/mud/.changeset/five-bats-live.md

 "create-mud": patch
 ---

-Updated React template with Stash client library, EntryKit for wallet support, and a cleaned up app structure.
+Updated React template with Stash client state library, EntryKit for wallet support, and a cleaned up app structure.